Ježica: Inns

 Ježica's inns were popular weekend destinations for Ljubljana residents.
 At the beginning of the 20th century, notable inns were Tavčar (pri Tavčarju), Florjanček (pri Florjančku), Štern (pri Šternu), Aleš (pri Alešu) and Angelca (pri Angelci).
 The Tavčar, Štern and Florjanček still operate as inns, but the former Aleš and Angelca buildings remain.

 Tavčarjev dvor, built in 1906, is the successor of an inn with the same name which operated next door.
 It is named after the German Count Tavčar, whose inn was known as Tavčar hoff or Tauzherhof.
 The inn was popular with Ljubljana residents, who visited on weekends to swim in the Sava.
 During World War II the Germans used it for bridge defense, and after the war police and residents stayed there.
 The inn was nationalized before the Bežigrad catering company managed it; for several decades it has been privately owned, and is now primarily a bar.

 Restaurant Štern, built in 1928, was named after its first owner (who was from Upper Carniola).
 During World War II, the Italian army was billeted there.
 After the war it was nationalized and became the restaurant and spa of the Bežigrad District.
 The restaurant, still in operation, serves Slovenian and other dishes.

 Florjančkov hram, also known as pri Florjančku (at Florjanček), has existed since 1792.
 Historian and literary critic Fran Levec was born here in 1846, and Slovenian poet France Prešeren was a frequent visitor.
 The restaurant specializes in Slovenian food.
-Horses is a popular pub which was established in 1997.